 There were no material changes in the financial statements as a result of adopting new or revised accounting standards during the year.

-The Group has not yet adopted certain new standards, amendments and interpretations to existing standards, which have been published but are only effective for the Group's accounting periods beginning on or after 1 January 2015.
+The Group has not yet adopted certain new standards, amendments and interpretations to existing standards, which have been published but are not yet effective.
 The new pronouncements are listed below: